censorship-no-archive/ceno1/doc/CENO-Components.md

 The Client node is responsible for translating between Freenet content and Internet URLs.

 1. Translate a node's GET request to the uncensored zone.
-2. Translate a node's request to the CeNo! infrastructure.
+2. Translate a node's request to the CENO infrastructure.
-3. Proxy responses from the uncensored zone to the CeNo! infrastructure.
+3. Proxy responses from the uncensored zone to the CENO infrastructure.

 ### Bridge Node